frederic-perez/AmE-dictionary/data/dictionary.md

 __hey__
 __heyday__ _n_ :nine::m: (haydays) The period of one’s greatest popularity, vigor, or prosperity.
 __hi-rail truck__ _n_ :camera:
-__hiatus__ _n_ /hye-AY-tus/ __1__ A period of time when something, such as an activity or program, is suspended. _The band has been on hiatus for three years, but is returning to live performance this summer._ __2__ In biology, hiatus refers to a gap or passage in an anatomical part or organ. __3__ In linguistics, it denotes the occurrence of two vowel sounds without pause or intervening consonantal sound.
+__hiatus__ _n_ :two: /haɪˈeɪtəs/ /hye-AY-tus/ __1__ A period of time when something, such as an activity or program, is suspended. _The band has been on hiatus for three years, but is returning to live performance this summer._ __2__ In biology, hiatus refers to a gap or passage in an anatomical part or organ. __3__ In linguistics, it denotes the occurrence of two vowel sounds without pause or intervening consonantal sound.
 __hibachi__ _n_ :three::hammer: _Original hibachi cooking._
 __hibernal__ _adj_ /hy-BUHR-nuhl/ Of or relating to winter.
 __hick__ _n_ :two::hammer: _A collection of web-toed hicks._